HAET2021/HAET2021.github.io/challenge.md

 To participate, the candidates must send a pdf describing their method with their code as supplementary material (more details in the next section).
 The description can be short (1 page is enough).

-# Details and important dates
+# Details and Important Dates

 During the trial phase, participants can download all needed code from [here](https://github.com/eghouti/HAET-2021-competition-baseline-code).
 For this phase, contestants can use the provided code and should try to achieve the best possible accuracy using limited training time.